Aeronautical Institute of Bangladesh: History

-The institute received BTEB approval in 2004 and CAAB approval in 2004 and has been government approved by the Bangladesh Technical Education Board as well as approved by the Civil Aviation Authority of Bangladesh.
+The institute received in 2004 approval from both Bangladesh Technical Education Board and Civil Aviation Authority of Bangladesh.

 The AIB is run by the College Code – 50158 and is the only Civil Aviation Authority of Bangladesh-approved private aviation training institute in Bangladesh.

 Campus

 AIB is located at Uttara Model Town near to Hazrat Shajalal International Airport, in Sector-13, Road no. 01, in front of lake.

 Courses

 The institute offers 4 year Diploma in Aircraft Maintenance Engineering with following specializations: